caffeinated-pixels/snake-game/readme.md

 # Nokia-style snake game

-This simple, retro-styled snake game is based on the [Scrimba tutorial](https://scrimba.com/learn/snakegame) by Ania Kubrow.
+This simple, retro-styled snake game is based on the [Scrimba tutorial](https://scrimba.com/learn/snakegame) by Ania Kubow.
 It's built entirely with vanilla JavaScript.

 I've had a lot of fun adding my own styling and expanding the functionality, such as: